-SOS Recovery Community Organization is presenting the Northeast’s premier peer-recovery conference.
+SOS Recovery Community Organization is presenting the 3rd annual RICH conference.
+Northeast’s premier peer-recovery conference.
 The conference will include nationally recognized keynotes that will present on innovations in peer-based recovery supports and harm reduction with a focus on diversity, equity and inclusion.
-This conference will include up to a dozen 90- minute breakouts over 2 days surrounding the theme of the conference.
+This conference will include nationally recognized keynote speakers and breakouts over 2 days surrounding the theme of the conference.

 This conference will attract leaders and advocates within the prevention, treatment, recovery, and harm reduction communities across New England as well as health care providers, clinical staffs, licensed professionals, mental health professionals, agency staff, social service providers, educators, first-responders and local, state and federal policy makers and legislators.
 The conference will also attract individuals and family members impacted by substance use disorder, people who use drugs, people who identify as sex workers, and allies of the recovery and harm reduction community.

 Plenary: “Deepening the Conversation about Racism, Racial Equity, and Recovery.”

 Chacku is an Indian-American, born in Kuwait, who became involved in consumer/survivor/ex-patient advocacy when he was only 15 years old.
 Chacku’s personal experiences with racism and xenophobia related trauma, suicide, and disabling mental health and substance use challenges, including psychosis, as a youth and young adult launched Chacku and his family towards a number of efforts to advocate for alternative supports, equity, and inclusion in the community.